 What is Will up to right now?
 In a perfect world, he would be at the peak of his superhero career with his family.
 Maybe his career didn’t work out, and now he’s a teacher at Sky High.
 What if Will had a son who actually didn’t have any powers?

 What happened to Layla after she graduated?
 Did she and Warren Peace end up together after all?
 Her mother was able to talk to animals and she was able to talk to plants.
-If her and Peace had a kid, maybe the child would get both of their powers and deal with being incredibly strong, all while having Peace’s grandfather be a main antagonist trying to recruit her.
+If she and Peace had a kid, maybe the child would get both of their powers and deal with being incredibly strong, all while having Peace’s grandfather as the main antagonist trying to recruit her.

 Other honorable cast mentions are Tom Kenny a.k.a.
 SpongeBob and Jim Rash who plays Dean Pelton on Community.